opengisch/pzp/README.md

 ### Layer Style definitions (.QML)

-When exporting .QML files for integration in the plugin select this categories:
+When exporting .QML files for integration in the plugin select these categories:

 - LayerConfiguration
 - Symbology